 No matter where you fall on the political spectrum, today’s military heroes deserve respect.
 There are lots of ways to teach your children to honor our nation’s defenders.

 Fly a flag - today is the perfect day to put a flag outside of your house.
 If you have a flagpole, fly the flag at half mast, a position reserved only for days when the entire country is in mourning.
 Don’t have a flag?
 Help your little one make one from construction paper, and post it in your window, or use paint to paint your window!
 At 3 p.m., join others around the country and observe a moment of silent remembrance.
 Even kids can understand how to keep quiet for a minute.

 Visit a cemetery - Many people who have lost loved ones to war take this opportunity to visit their graves, but you don’t have to be a relative to visit a National Cemetery or memorial service.
 Bring flowers if you like, and tell your children about the men and women who made the ultimate sacrifice for our country.
 A cemetery can be a scary place for children, but even young children know that people die.
 Explaining that some die while bravely protecting others gives meaning.

 Honor the living - As a family, think of ways that you can raise money for your local Veteran's Affairs or VFW groups.
-Have a lemonade stand this summer, or a yard sale (once things open back up!)
+Have a lemonade stand this summer, or a yard sale.
 Search for local Veteran groups around you and see how you can help.